tlccstudio/simplenft/README.md

 ## Purpose of Simple NFT
 ----
-Other NFT standards may focus on CPU efficiency, but in doing so they require multiple API requests in order to find how all the required information about an NFT.
+Other NFT standards may focus on CPU efficiency, but in doing so they require multiple API requests in order to find out all the required information about an NFT.
 This means that certain standards have very slow website usability, because the API requests are being spammed in the background just to verify who owns what token.